 To have a story, your company needs to have an identity that goes deeper than who you are and what you sell.
 Once you’ve established that identity, it should provide the underpinning of your entire online presence.
 Your brand personality includes your company values, your vision, the work ethic of your employees, even how your brand likes to speak.

-When we redesigned 352, our designers sketched out a rough brand persona that encompassed those values before they began to design the new site.
+When we redesigned our own website, our designers sketched out a rough brand persona that encompassed those values before they began to design the new site.
 They even decided what that persona would look like in real life.
 Clever, empathetic, forward-thinking, outspoken: just a few of the traits that we embody, but they laid the foundation for every design and content decision that we made during our redesign and even in our social media strategy.
 To tell that story, your brand identity has to be more than just an idea: it has to come to life throughout your site, and beyond.